Advanced Vocab Words - Set 8 Flashcards

 74

-# Fill in the blank with the most appropriate vocabulary word.
-The \_\_\_\_\_\_ effects of exercise are well-documented. ## Footnote *Hint: The word starts with 's'.*
+# Fill in the blank: The \_\_\_\_\_\_ effects of exercise are well-documented. ## Footnote ***Hint:*** *Starts with "s" and means "producing good effects".*

 salutary ## Footnote *salutary (**sal**-yuh-tare-ee)* adj. beneficial, esp. relating to health